 November 5, 2020 from 12-1:30 MST: Kim Norris-Scrano shared her daughter Alana’s story.
 Kim began thinking about employment for Alana in elementary school, identifying her strengths and interests and turning those into vocational opportunities.

-December 3, 2020 from 1-2:30 MST: Montana Vocational Rehabilitation staff will present information on Pre-Employment Transition Services and how they are supporting Montana students with disabilities to prepare for a working life.
+December 3, 2020 from 1-2:30 MST: Montana Vocational Rehabilitation staff presented information on Pre-Employment Transition Services and how they are supporting Montana students with disabilities to prepare for a working life.

-January 14, 2021 from 1-2:30 MST: Ellen Condon will discuss using a Customized Employment strategy to think about employment for everyone…
+January 14, 2021 from 1-2:30 MST: Ellen Condon and Cheri Reed-Anderson will discuss using a Customized Employment strategy to think about employment for everyone…

 February 11, 2021 from 12:-1:30 MST: Kim Norris-Scrano will continue the conversation about meaningful work experiences.